 More often than not, it’s the gushing, positive things in reviews that help convince me to read a book, and the negative ones that make me steer clear.
-However, very occasionally, as I’m sure is the case for many other readers, criticisms in a negative review won’t turn me off a book… in fact, on occasion they’ll make me think it might actually be up my alley.
+However, as I’m sure is the case for many other readers, sometimes criticisms in a negative review won’t actually turn me off… in fact, they’ll make me think the book might be up my alley.
 This is of course mostly due to personal taste, for example if the reviewer mentions something they dislike that I don’t, and more rarely, due to things that make me suspicious as to the reviewer’s motives.
 Continue reading

 I don’t normally write movie reviews… in fact, I don’t even really write book reviews, I just occasionally mention or rate books I like.
 But this week I had to make an exception, because I recently watched a film on Netflix that irked me, not because it was terrible (though I did find many aspects of it to be terrible) but because it could have been so good.
 It could have made it onto my favourite sci-fi films of all time list.
 Continue reading